-Even though the latest Kawasaki ZX-10R is actually heavier than last year, it doesn’t feel it.
-The shape of the motorcycle is much thinner which makes the bike feel lighter and more manoveable.
-Its wheelbase has been increased and the rake has been stretched which adds stability, yet the ZX-10R still turns with ease.
+Even though the 2008 Kawasaki ZX-10R was actually heavier than the previous version, it didn’t feel it.
+The shape of the motorcycle was much thinner which makes the bike feel lighter and more manoveable.
+Its wheelbase was increased and the rake was stretched which adds stability, yet the ZX-10R still turns with ease.

 If you want torque and bottom end power then look away now.
 However if you want arm ripping acceleration and a 1000cc engine that seems to rev like a 600 you’ll be wanting the all-new ZX-10R.
 Kawasaki is quoting nearly 200bhp with ram air, more than last year’s bike which was never a slow bike.

 MCN put a 2008 Kawasaki ZX-10R on the dyno and it managed just over 170bhp at the rear wheel.

 A lot of the owners found that fitting a Power Commander was a great mod on their ZX-10R.
 Apparently the fuelling was off below 7000 RPM on the 2008 model and the DynoJet Power Commander III cures this.